top of page

 MAX

-Originally a student of the Galamian Method with Debra Moree at Ithaca College, Alemán continued his studies at the Conservatory of Amsterdam with respected soloists and chamber musicians, Sven Arne Tepl and Richard Wolfe, and with numerous masterclass technicians, including Jürgen Kussmaul and Nobuko Imai.
-A venture back to the US after these studies took Alemán through years of extensive training in Karen Tuttle’s “Coordination Method” – a revolutionary school of viola playing known internationally for producing some of the world’s best performers.
-Alemán studied this method under Michelle LaCourse, Tuttle’s longest and most devout teaching assistant.
-He has also studied the Coordination Method in masterclasses with Susan Dubois, Edward Gazouleas, Jeffrey Irvine, Lynne Ramsey, and Karen Ritscher.
+Originally a student of Debra Moree at Ithaca College, Alemán continued his studies at the Conservatory of Amsterdam with respected soloists and chamber musicians Sven Arne Tepl and Richard Wolfe, and with numerous masterclass technicians, including and Nobuko Imai, Jürgen Kussmaul, and Francien Schatborn.
+A venture back to the US after these studies brought Alemán through years of extensive training under Michelle LaCourse, the longest-tenured teaching assistant to legendary viola pedagogue, Karen Tuttle.
+He has since continued to investigate Tuttle's "Coordination Method" in masterclasses with renowned former pupils Susan Dubois, Edward Gazouleas, Jeffrey Irvine, Lynne Ramsey, and Karen Ritscher.

-Ever curious and in seeking a broader range of colors on the instrument, Alemán later studied historically-informed performance (HIP) practice with mentor, Jane Rogers of the Academy of Ancient Music and Royal College of Music in London.
+Ever curious and in seeking a broader range of colors on the instrument, Alemán later studied historically-informed performance (HIP) practice with Jane Rogers of the Academy of Ancient Music and Royal College of Music in London.
 This undertaking of HIP, as it relates to both the modern and period viola, allows him to more holistically and deliberately place the mind, body, and viola on one axis.
-More recent mentorship in Germany has included Nadja Zwiener of The English Concert, Robert Lis of the Sächsische Staatskapelle Dresden, Tahlia Petrosian of the Gewandhausorchester Leipzig, Lisa Klotz of the Staatstheater Nürnberg, and Bennet Morrice Ortmann of the Philharmonische Orchester der Hansestadt Lübeck.

 bottom of page